In the ocean of her memories a scene percolated to the surface.

 “Stop it with the modesty!
 Oh I could kiss your face Gertrude!
 I’m so happy!”

-In a fit of pique, Elena did hurl herself once more at her friend and kissed her cheek.
+In a spur of emotion, Elena did hurl herself once more at her friend and kissed her cheek.

 Gertrude paused for a second and rubbed the site of the kiss with a demure hand.